gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/team-insights-for-jira-risk-view-gij-cloud.md

 #### No activity on PR # days since last activity

-    See visual representation alerts for pull requests that have been inactive for a defined **number of days** since the last activity.
+<p style='padding-left:30px;'>See visual representation alerts for pull requests that have been inactive for a defined <b>number of days</b> since the last activity.</p>

 &nbsp;